Morwenn/cpp-sort/docs/Comparators-and-projections.md

 - [`as_comparison` and `as_projection`][as-comparison-as-projection] are used to make it explicit whether an ambiguous function object should be used for comparison or for projection.
 - [`as_function`][as-function] can be used to turn any [*Callable*][callable] into an object invokable with regular parentheses.
 - [`is_probably_branchless_comparison` and `is_probably_branchless_projection`][branchless-traits] are type traits that can be used to mark whether functions are likely to be branchless when called with a specific type.
-- [`identity`][misc-function-objects] is the default projection returning the argument it is passed without modifying it.

 ### Transparent function objects